BRUTALISM/Brutalist/README.md

 1. I don't care about "readability on small font sizes".
 Make your font larger and/or get a decent monitor.
 It's the 21st century.
 2. I don't care about font hinting.
 Modern monitors are high-DPI.
+    * Note: Windows seems to require manual hinting instructions to be added even when rendering at high DPI screens.
+I will not be adding this.
+Therefore, this font looks terrible on Windows.
 3. I don't care about `O0`, `lI1|`, or any of that crap.
 It's fine.
 See point #1.

 If any of this bothers you, try [Hack](https://github.com/source-foundry/Hack).
 It's awesome.
 I made [my mod](https://github.com/BRUTALISM/Hack) available as well.